 Our world has been transformed by the ability of computers to process vast quantities of data.
-But although machines can quantify, itemise and analyse text data, they’re not so great at figuring out what the people who wrote it are thinking and feeling.
+Machines can quantify, itemize and analyze text data in sophisticated ways and at lightning speed – a range of processes that are covered by the term text analytics.

 Text mining definition